Armadillidium nasatum: A Real “Peach” of an Isopod

 Armadillidium nasatum is a versatile isopod, both in adaptability and aesthetics.

-Commonly found across Europe, North America, and (from the literature) seemingly found all the way down in Uruguay too.
+Commonly found across Europe, North America, and (from the literature) seemingly found all the way down in Uruguay1 too.
 It appears that this isopod is quite a capable species, and it’s fair to assume that it’ll do well in a range of terrarium/home environments too.

 Visually, the dark grey wild-type (the common form) of A. nasatum is a lot like its native isopod cousin, Armadillium vulgare.